mlibrary/about-publishing/src/content/features/equity-justice-and-inclusion.md

         book: "Conquering Heroines: How Women Fought Sex Bias at Michigan and Paved the Way for Title IX"
         quote:
-          quote: University of Michigan emerged as a leader in promoting campus diversity, supporting affirmative action in admissions all the way to the Supreme Court.
+          quote: University of Michigan is a leader in promoting campus diversity and supporting affirmative action in admissions all the way to the Supreme Court.
 But it wasn’t always so.
 And for the sake of the women who had inspired me, I wrote this book to make sure that the